TejoSaiSwaroop/TejoSaiSwaroop/README.md

 - 👋 Hi, I’m @TejoSaiSwaroop
-- 👀 I’m interested in Python,Data Science and Machine Learning
+- 👀 I’m interested in Python,Java,Web Development and Machine Learning.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning and mastering Java.
 -  I'm interested to collab with Python Projects and learn about python.

 <!---